hunterloftis/newton/readme.md

 - Designed with garbage collection in mind
 - Decoupled from rendering
 - Consistent across browsers and hardware
-- Fluid and without stutter
-- Stable, fast, and predictable
+- Fluid, fast, stable, and predictable

 Read all the [nerdy details](http://www.google.com) about how Newton accomplishes these goals.